-Stock futures trade lower ahead of jobless claims, GameStop hearing
+Stock futures trade lower as jobless claims rise, Walmart disappoints

 CLICK HERE TO READ MORE ON FOX BUSINESS

-U.S. benchmark crude oil gained 40 cents to $61.54 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude oil added 2 cents to $61.16 per barrel in electronic trading on the New York Mercantile Exchange.
 It surged $1.09 to $61.14 per barrel on Wednesday.
-Brent crude, the international standard, climbed 51 cents to $64.85 per barrel.
+Brent crude, the international standard, added 7 cents to $64.41 per barrel.

 The Associated Press contributed to this article.